A Generalized Bandsplit Neural Network for Cinematic Audio Source Separation: EXPERIMENTAL SETUP

 Unless otherwise stated, all models were trained using an Adam optimizer for 100 epochs.
 The learning rate is initialized to \num{e-3} with a decay factor of \num{0.98} every two epochs.
 Norm-based gradient clipping was additionally enabled with a threshold of 5.
 Each training epoch is set to \SI{20}{\kilo{}} samples regardless of the dataset size.

 As additional points of comparison, we trained our adaptation of the Hybrid Demucs~\cite{Defossez2021HybridSeparation} and Open-Unmix (\texttt{umxhq}-like)~\cite{Stoter2019Open-UnmixSeparation} for the 3-stem problem.
 The loss function for each model follows that of the respective original paper, while the data processing is identical to our proposed method.

-BandIt, BSRNN, and Demucs models were trained on a g5.48xlarge Amazon EC2 instance with 8 NVIDIA A10G Tensor Core GPUs (24 GB each).
-Distributed training was done with PyTorch Lightning using a Distributed Data Parallel strategy with a batch size of 2 per GPU.
-Open-Unmix model was trained on a g4dn.4xlarge Amazon EC2 instance with a single NVIDIA T4 GPU (16 GB) using a batch size of 16.
+BandIt, BSRNN, and Demucs models were trained on a g5.48xlarge Amazon EC2 instance with 8 NVIDIA A10G GPUs (24 GB each).
+Training was done with PyTorch Lightning using a distributed data-parallel strategy with a batch size of 2 per GPU.
+Open-Unmix model was trained on a g4dn.4xlarge Amazon EC2 instance with a single NVIDIA T4 GPU (16 GB) with a batch size of 16.
 BandIt models each took roughly 1.5 days to complete 100 epochs of training.